-Once I Find a Provider, Can PHC Drug Medi-Cal Organized Delivery System Tell The Provider What Services I Get?
+Once I Find A Provider, Can PHC Wellness and Recovery Program Tell The Provider What Services I Get?

-You, your provider, and PHC are all involved in deciding what services you need to receive through the county by following the access criteria for Drug Medi-Cal Organized Delivery System services.
+You, your provider, and us are all involved in deciding what services you need by following the medical necessity criteria and the list of covered services.
 Sometimes PHC will leave the decision to you and the provider.
-Other times, the PHC may require your provider to demonstrate the reasons the provider thinks you need a service before the service is provided.
-PHC's Drug Medi-Cal Organized Delivery System must use a qualified professional to do the review.
+Other times, we may require your provider to ask us to review the reasons the provider thinks you need a service before the service is provided.
+PHC must use a qualified professional to do the review.
+This review process is called prior authorization (authorization).

-This review process is called a plan authorization process.
-Prior authorization for services is not required except for residential and inpatient services (excluding withdrawal management services).
 PHC's authorization process must follow specific timelines.
 For a standard authorization, we must make a decision on your provider's request within 14 calendar days.
 If you or your provider request or if we think it is in your interest to get more information from your provider, the timeline can be extended for up to another 14 calendar days.
 An example of when an extension might be in your interest is when we think we might be able to approve your provider's request for authorization if we had additional information from your provider and would have to deny the request without the information.
 If we extend the timeline, we will send you a written notice about the extension.

-If PHC doesn't make a decision within the timeline required for a standard or an expedited authorization request, PHC must send you a Notice of Adverse Benefit Determination telling you that the services are denied and that you may file an appeal or ask for a State Hearing.
+If PHC doesn't make a decision within the timeline required for a standard or an expedited authorization request, we must send you a Notice of Adverse Benefit

+Determination telling you that the services are denied and that you may file an appeal or ask for a State Fair Hearing.

-You may ask the PHC for more information about its authorization process.
+You may ask us for more information about its authorization process.
+Check the front section of this handbook to see how to request the information.

-If you don't agree with PHC's Drug Medi-Cal Organized Delivery System decision on an authorization process, you may file an appeal with the county or ask for a State Hearing.
-For more information, see the Problem Resolution section.
+If you don't agree with PHC's decision on an authorization process, you may file an appeal with us or ask for a State Fair Hearing.